sst/guide/_chapters/configure-secrets-in-seed.md

 comments_id: configure-secrets-in-seed/176
 ---

 Before we can do our first deployment, we need to make sure to configure our secret environment variables.
 If you'll recall, we have explicitly not stored these in our code (or in Git).
-This means that if somebody else on our team needs to deploy, we'll need to pass the `.env` file around.
+TODO:LINK TO SECRETS CHAPTER This means that if somebody else on our team needs to deploy, we'll need to pass the `.env.local` file around.
 Instead we'll configure [Seed](https://seed.run) to deploy with our secrets for us.

 To do that, hit **dev** in your app **Settings**.